We have exclusive rights to apply the SpyTag/SpyCatcher technology to the field of vaccinology.

 We also generated data on the use of our technology for oncology applications.

 In collaboration with Jenner Institute vaccinologists, Sumi Biswas, Simon Draper and Jing Jin as company co-founders, SpyBiotech was spun out from the University of Oxford with exclusive rights to apply the proprietary SpyTag/SpyCatcher technology to the field of vaccinology.

 We raised £5 million in seed funding from Oxford Sciences Innovation, the capital investor for Oxford University, and GV (formerly Google Ventures).

 SpyBiotech co-founder Mark Howarth and his team at Oxford University’s Department of Biochemistry began studying the common bacterium Streptococcus pyogenes, attracted by its ‘surprising chemistry’ and how that might be applied to the development of protein superglues.

 Streptococcus pyogenes has exceptional anchors, rarely found in proteins, that enable it to attach to human cells.
-The protein locks on to itself without the need for any chemical modification or external manipulation and becomes extremely stable.
+The protein locks onto itself without the need for any chemical modification or external manipulation and becomes extremely stable.

 The team worked to turn that locking mechanism into a glue by splitting the protein into two pieces and then re-forming it through an irreversible covalent bond.
-The result was SpyTag/SpyCatcher - a protein superglue of unprecedented stability and stickiness that is relatively simple and quick to produce.
+The result was SpyTag/SpyCatcher - a protein superglue with strong stability and stickiness that is relatively simple and quick to produce.
 Unlike actual superglue, SpyTag and SpyCatcher also have the advantage of only sticking to each other.
 The technology is now being used in over 30 countries by research scientists working with proteins, with over 350 publications - list here.